Support home / Getting Started

 To learn more about what analytics matter to your website, give our blog post on this subject a read.

-To open a page or referrer instead of creating a filter, hold down Command (Mac) or Windows (PC) and click the link.
+If you want to visit a page or referrer from your dashboard To open a page or referrer instead of creating a filter, hold down Command (Mac) or Windows (PC) and click the link.

 Time zones